Lee Herrick: Biography

 Herrick is ethnic Korean and was born in 1970 in Daejeon.
 He was found on the steps of a church, and was adopted by an American couple in San Francisco at age ten months.
 Herrick grew up in Danville and Modesto, California, where he became interested in literature.
-After graduating from high school, he went on to attend Modesto Junior College.
+After graduating from high school, he went on to attend Modesto Junior College and CSU Stanislaus.
 Herrick lives in Fresno, and has taught English at Fresno City College since 1997.
 He has also taught at the Low-Residency Master of Fine Arts program of study at the University of Nevada, Reno at Lake Tahoe.
 He served as the Fresno Poet Laureate from 2015 to 2017.
 In 2015, he co-founded LitHop, an annual literary arts festival in the city.

 In 2015, Herrick stated that one of his biggest influences was Andrés Montoya.
 As the California Poet Laureate, he started the "Our California" initiative which invites Californians to write a poem about their city, town, or about the state and explore what they love, what they would change, or what they hope for it.